Concepts → Sharpshooter break-even

 AC ≤ 17 — covers nearly everything except plate |

-The pattern: break-even AC ≈ attack-bonus + 7 for a Longbow build.
-That's one point lower than the Great Weapon Master rule because the lower base-damage roll means the flat +10 has more relative impact on every successful hit.
+So the rule of thumb is break-even AC ≈ attack-bonus + 7 for a Longbow build.
+One point lower than the Great Weapon Master rule because the lower base-damage roll means the flat +10 has more relative impact on every successful hit.

 The damage rolls themselves